Questions You Should Ask A Workers’ Comp Attorney

 Schuster Law provides injured workers with a free consultation so that each potential client gets the opportunity to learn more about the law firm and the support our legal team has to offer.

-What Injuries Are Covered By Workers’ Compensation?
+What Work Injuries Or Accidents Are Covered By Workers’ Comp?

 - Spinal damage